Can you refer businesses for loans without an FCA licence?

 - You earn commission based on funded deals

-Fundably is FCA authorised and NACFB registered.
-Affiliate partners do not need their own FCA authorisation.
+Fundably is an NACFB member commercial finance broker.
+Affiliate partners do not need their own FCA authorisation when referring UK Ltd-company funding.

 The grey areas